MdShamim5669/Practice/README.md

 - If the input is a **string** → return the string in **uppercase**
 - If the input is a **number** → return the number multiplied by **10**
 - If the input is a **boolean** → return the **opposite value** (`true → false`, `false → true`)
+### Requirements:

+- You must write the correct type for the function parameter and the return type.
+- You must use type checking to handle each case.